Polish Scientists Unveil Ancient Theropod

 New Theropod Dinosaur Revealed

-A team of Polish palaeontologists have excavated the partial remains of a new type of carnivorous dinosaur, one that may turn out to be an ancient ancestor of the most famous dinosaur of all – Tyrannosaurus rex.
+A team of Polish palaeontologists have excavated the partial remains of a new type of carnivorous dinosaur, a Polish fossil that may turn out to be an ancient ancestor of the most famous dinosaur of all – Tyrannosaurus rex.

 The palaeontologists were called in when construction workers in a brickyard in Lisowice, a small village in Legnica county 200 kilometres west of Warsaw, uncovered the bones of this animal and other ancient creatures dating back to the Early Jurassic.